insilichem/gpathfinder/docs/tutorial-conformers.rst

     :align: center
     :alt: ligand_path_gene

-- If you are using files for the protein molecule:
+- If you are using several files for the protein molecule:

 1. You should indicate in the Protein `molecule` gene the route to the folder containing the receptor conformations: